A World-Class Breast Surgeon in Oregon

 Learn why Dr. Jewell is the best choice for your breast surgery.Learn More

 Tissue Fillers and Neurotoxins

 Dr. Jewell offers injectables to improve facial wrinkling from muscular action and restore facial volume that is lost with aging.
-Currently, there are two excellent FDA-approved neurotoxins available, Botox Cosmetic® and Dysport®.
-Dr. Jewell has extensive experience with both varieties and can help you decide which is best for you.
+Currently, there are two excellent FDA-approved neurotoxins available, BOTOX® Cosmetic and Dysport®.
+Dr. Jewell has extensive experience with Dysport and BOTOX in his Eugene, Oregon, practice and will help you decide which is best for you.
 Regarding tissue fillers to restore facial volume, there are many options also.
-These include the hyaluronic acid-based fillers such as Restylane®, Perlane®, Juvederm Ultra/Ultra Plus®, and Prevelle® .
+These include the hyaluronic acid-based fillers such as Restylane®, Perlane®, Juvederm Ultra/Ultra Plus®.
 These fillers are compounded with lidocaine to reduce discomfort during injection.
-Other synthetic injectables that are used include Radiesse® and Sculptra® .
-Dr. Jewell also offers Selphyl® a new tissue filler that is made from components found in your own blood.
-Your own fat (autologous fat grafting) is another option, but requires a surgical procedure (liposuction) to collect fat and prepare it for injection.

 Who will be doing the injections?

 Dr. Jewell performs his injections for tissue fillers and neurotoxins himself.
 He also has trained nurse injectors for neurotoxins that work under his direction, once a treatment plan has been developed.

 New Voluma XC Lifts, Sculpts and Adds Volume to the Face.